Treaty of Tlatelolco: List of parties

+Additional states also signed and ratified the two additional protocols.
+Russia signed and ratified as the Soviet Union.

 Observers

 Some other countries participated as observers, in every set of sessions such as Austria, Canada, Denmark, Federal Republic of Germany, France, India, Japan, Sweden, United Kingdom and United States of America.
-International organizations were present as well, for example the International Atomic Energy Agency (IAEA).
+International organisations were present as well, for example the International Atomic Energy Agency (IAEA).

 The Latin American countries other than Cuba all signed the treaty in 1967, along with Jamaica and Trinidad and Tobago, and all of these ratified the treaty by 1972.
 The treaty came into force on 22 April 1968, after El Salvador had joined Mexico in ratifying it and waived the conditions for its entry into force in accordance with its Article 28.

 Argentina ratified in 1994, more than 26 years after signature, and was thus unprotected by the zone during the Falklands War.

-Other English-speaking Caribbean nations signed either soon after independence from the U.K. (1968, 1975, 1983) or years later (1989, 1992, 1994, 1995), all ratifying within 4 years after signing.
-However, as British territories they had been covered since 1969 when the U.K. ratified Protocol I.
+Other English-speaking Caribbean nations signed either soon after independence from the UK (1968, 1975, 1983) or years later (1989, 1992, 1994, 1995), all ratifying within four years after signing.
+However, as British territories they had been covered since 1969 when the UK ratified Protocol I.

 The Netherlands ratified Protocol I in 1971; Suriname signed the Treaty in 1976 soon after independence from the Netherlands but did not ratify until 1997, 21 years after signing.

-The U.S. signed Protocol I applying to Puerto Rico and the Virgin Islands in 1977 and ratified in 1981.
+The US signed Protocol I applying to Puerto Rico and the Virgin Islands in 1977 and ratified in 1981.

 France signed Protocol I applying to its Caribbean islands and French Guiana in 1979 but only ratified in 1992.